 Q: How do the various rpogramming tools deal with space adjacencies programmatically and graphically in 3D?[James Snyder]

-- GM
+Trelligence Affinity includes interactive bubble / relationship diagramming based on the program requirements – they are shown graphically in 2D.
+It also includes interactive building stacking diagrams in 2D, and a 3D viewer. - GM

 Q: the room data sheets and plans are they done in revit ? what version?[Gregory Boll]

-– GM
+Trelligence Affinity can produce detailed room data sheets that include program requirement data and room data in Affinity, and the room 2D image pulled directly from Revit. – GM

 dRofus works with Revit 2012 – 2014 (Tzveta)